KevinMarquette/kevinmarquette.github.io/_posts/2017-04-01-Powershell-last-month.md

 # Personal/Community efforts

 These are the projects and idea that I do on my own time for the community.
-Most of my personal projects make it out the community either as a post on this blog or as a contribution on GitHub.
+Most of my personal projects are published on this blog or as a contribution on GitHub.

 * Blog post on [Writing a DSL for RDC Manager, DSLs part 2](https://kevinmarquette.github.io/2017-03-04-Powershell-DSL-example-RDCMan/?utm_source=blog&utm_medium=blog&utm_content=monthly)
 * Blog post on [DSL design patterns, DSLs part 3](https://kevinmarquette.github.io/2017-03-13-Powershell-DSL-design-patterns/?utm_source=blog&utm_medium=blog&utm_content=monthly)